zio/zio/docs/datatypes/stream/zchannel.md

 // Output: (Chunk(6,12,18),())
 ```

-### collectElements
+### Collect Operators

-`collectElements` collects all the elements of the channel along with its done value as a tuple and returns a new channel with a terminal value of that tuple:
+1. `collectElements` collects all the elements of the channel along with its done value as a tuple and returns a new channel with a terminal value of that tuple:

 ```scala mdoc:compile-only
 import zio.stream._